denten-papers/harcourt-exposed/intro.md

 hand-written bills about job safety, potlucks, and charity football games.

 We were on the way to a wing of the building which housed the classrooms.
-But at some point, while walking up a staircase, our guide ducked out into a side door, which locked behind her.
-We waited in the staircase.
+But at some point, while walking up the stairs, our guide ducked out into a side door, which locked behind her.
+We waited in the stairwell.
 We knew where we had to go, but the doors ahead of us and behind were locked.
 Standing there quietly, together, we understood something about the jail.
 Despite the guards and the cameras, it was not a place of total surveillance.
 The building stood in isolation from the outside world.
-Our presence here was registered by hand in a notebook.
+Our presence here was registered in a notebook by hand.
 We traded our state issued identification for a piece of paper and a stamp.
 We left no digital trace.
 In short, no one really knew we were here.

-A moment of silence in the stairwell punctuated the paradox at the center of Bernard Harcourt's recent book, *Exposed: Desire and Disobedience in the Digital Age*.
+A moment of silence on the stairs punctuated the paradox at the center of Bernard Harcourt's recent book, *Exposed: Desire and Disobedience in the Digital Age*.
 Real and imaginary panopticons of incarceration from centuries past pale in comparison with those that surround us today.
 Rather than